-Engage Your Remote Team to Keep Productivity High
+Foster Collaboration and Engagement in Your Remote Team to Boost Productivity

 There are many benefits and advantages to managing a remote team, but how do you keep people engaged when they’re not in the same location?
 At Miro, we employ many talented folks from across the globe – from San Francisco, LA, and Austin to Amsterdam and Perm.
 Because our teams come from different countries, cultures, and are distributed across several time zones, our managers have had to be proactive—and get creative – to keep people connected.
+Now, with the Covid-19 pandemic forcing most companies to shift to remote work, these lessons are more valuable than ever.
 Here are our valuable tips for keeping remote teams connected.

 Remote engagement is challenging for one very big reason: psychological distance.
 Put another way, this refers to the emotional connections teams make when they are working in the same place, establishing processes and team dynamics IRL.
 Remote workers are more likely to feel isolated due to the lack of team-building activities, collaboration opportunities, and conversations their office counterparts experience.